Tomitaro Makino: Career

 In 1900, Makino's financial straits were noticed by Tokyo University president Arata Hamao who appointed Makino to head the editing of the Dai-Nippon shokubutsu shi ("Greater Japan Botanical Journal") due out from the university, (Note: With Maruzen named as publishing house.) so that a separate compensation package could be rewarded to Makino for the assignment.
 However Matsumura With such interference by Prof. Matsumura as far as Makino was concerned, Makino felt he had no choice but to give up on the continued publication of Dai-Nippon shokubutsu shi after the 4th volume.
 The Institute as a whole regarded this publication cooling, and it seemed to Makino as if they were wishing the journal to fail, and such compounded reasons led to the discontinuation.
 A salary discrimination issue has been brought up by a later biographer: while Makino received a starting salary of 15 yen as assistant in 1893, Matsumura had received 50 yen per month (Note: Annual payroll of 600 yen.) as associate professor at age 28, ten years before.
 On the other hand, Matsumoto's biographer opined that Matsumoto's criticism of Makino was "Fleeting", and if Makino took it as bullying, that was a character flaw on his part.
 (Note: Hen'un Nagakubo 長久保片雲 (1997) apud (Havens 2020).)

 Makino eventually fell from Prof. Matsumura's favor, just as he fell from Prof. Yatabe's grace earlier.
-Pressures from Matsumura and others had ben countervailed by Kakichi Mitsukuri (Dean of the College of Science, Tokyo Imperial University 1901–1907) (Note: Also grandson of Mitsukuri Genpo.) who took Makimura under his aegis, but when a new dean who was not well-versed in the affairs of the Botany Section, followed by the death of Mitsukuri succumbing to illness in 1909, the allegedly elated Prof. Matsumura took the opportunity to suggest Makimura's removal to the new dean.
+Pressures from Matsumura and others had been countervailed by Kakichi Mitsukuri (Dean of the College of Science, Tokyo Imperial University 1901–1907) (Note: Also grandson of Mitsukuri Genpo.) who took Makimura under his aegis, but when a new dean Jōji Sakurai who was not well-versed in the affairs of the Botany Section, followed by the death of Mitsukuri succumbing to illness in 1909, the allegedly elated Prof. Matsumura took the opportunity to suggest Makimura's removal to the new dean.
 However, Makimura's firing did not come to pass.